hold17/cphindustries/docs/contributing.md

 ## Style

 In general all code should be written in english.
 That includes class names, variable names, comments etc. Additionally, please follow the following standards.

+> Fix button placement (Closes #1)

 ## Commit Messages